anna-st-40/product-tracker-app/README.md

 To run the Product Tracker App, run the ```app.py``` file.

+## Roadmap
+Here are some planned features for future releases of the Product Tracker App:

+- Data visualization for product usage trends
+- User authentication and profiles
+- Web and mobile app version for on-the-go tracking

 ## Support

 If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.